s-mehrdad/GameEngine/README.md

 </table>

 # Copyright
-This is not a freeware and the idea itself, the source code and the literature within is copyrighted.
+This is not a freeware and the idea itself, source code and literature within is copyrighted.
 The Source code only can just be used for teaching purposes and in limited ways.
-For any other uses the creator's written permission and acknowledgement is needed.
+For any other uses the creator's written permission and acknowledgment is obligatory.